What is Operating Cash Flow Ratio?

 - Short-Term Debt = $10 million

-The company’s cash from operations is $135 million, while its total current liabilities amount to $55 million.
+The company’s cash from operations is $135 million, while its current liabilities are $55 million.

 - Cash from Operations = $130 million + $10 million – $5 million = $135 million